 According to Article 88 of Law 12529, of 2011, concentration acts must be submitted to CADE for prior approval in which, cumulatively: (i) at least one of the groups involved in the operation had, in the last balance, gross annual revenues in the country, in the year prior to the operation, in the amount of R$750 million and at least one other group involved in the operation had in the last balance, gross annual revenues in the country, in the year prior to the operation, in the amount of R$75 million.

-Thus, CADE may not approve our future acquisitions or may impose costly obligations as a condition for the approval of such acquisitions, such as the sale of part of its operations or restrictions on how it operates or markets in which it operates, which may adversely affect our operating results and our financial condition
+Thus, CADE may not approve our future acquisitions or may impose costly obligations as a condition for the approval of such acquisitions, such as the sale of part of its operations or restrictions on how it operates or markets in which it operates, which may adversely affect the Company’s operating results and its financial condition

 Due to this strategy of expansion through acquisitions of new institutions, we may need additional resources to continue our expansion strategy.
-Therefore, if we cannot obtain the due financing to complete any potential acquisition and implement our expansion plans, our growth strategy will be jeopardized.
+Therefore, if the Company cannot obtain the due financing to complete any potential acquisition and implement the Company’s expansion plans, its growth strategy will be jeopardized.

-Disability or failure to protect our intellectual property or infringement of the intellectual property of others, including attacks on the infrastructure necessary to maintain our IT systems, could result in damage to our reputation and financial damage.
+Disability or failure to protect the Company’s intellectual property or infringement of the intellectual property of others, including attacks on the infrastructure necessary to maintain Ser Educacional’s IT systems, may result in damage to its reputation and financial damages.

-Our success depends, in part, on our ability to protect and preserve our assets subject to protection by intellectual property institutes provided for by Brazilian law (including trademarks, patents and software).
+The Company’s success depends, in part, on the Company’s ability to protect and preserve its assets subject to protection by intellectual property institutes provided for by Brazilian law (including trademarks, patents and software).

-We believe that our brands are valuable assets that are important to our success and that issues related to intellectual property can significantly affect us.
-Events such as the definitive rejection of our trademark registration applications before the National Institute of Industrial Property (INPI), the unauthorized use or other misappropriation of our trademarks may diminish the value of our brands or our reputation, so that we may negatively impact our operating results.
-If we are not successful in obtaining the pending registrations, as well as adequately protecting our intangible assets, such an event could have material adverse impacts on our business, our financial situation, our operating results, our cash flow, our liquidity, our reputation and/or our future business.
+The Company believes that its brands are valuable assets that are important to its success and that issues related to intellectual property can significantly affect the Company.
+Events such as the definitive rejection of the Company’s trademark registration applications before the National Institute of Industrial Property (INPI), the unauthorized use or other misappropriation of its trademarks may diminish the value of its brands or its reputation, so that the Company may negatively impact its operating results.
+If the Company is not successful in obtaining the pending registrations, as well as adequately protecting its intangible assets, such an event could have material adverse impacts on the Company’s business, its financial situation, its operating results, its cash flow, its liquidity, its reputation and/or the Company’s future business.

-Any loss of intellectual property, trade secrets or other sensitive business information or interruption of our operations could negatively affect our financial results.
+Any loss of intellectual property, trade secrets or other sensitive business information or interruption of the Company’s operations could negatively affect its financial results.

-In addition, interruptions or failures in our information technology systems, such as in the calculation and accounting of billing, caused by accidents, malfunctions or malicious acts, can impact our corporate, commercial and operational functioning, which it may adversely affect our business and operating results, in addition to adversely affecting our image and reliability in the market.
+In addition, interruptions or failures in the Company’s information technology systems, such as in the calculation and accounting of billing, caused by accidents, malfunctions or malicious acts, can impact its corporate, commercial and operational functioning, which it may adversely affect the Company’s business and operating results, in addition to adversely affecting its image and reliability in the market.

-Additionally, such interruptions or failures may not be covered by the insurance policies that we have taken out for our assets.
-Losses not covered by these insurances could result in losses, which could negatively impact our financial condition and operating results.
+Additionally, such interruptions or failures may not be covered by the insurance policies that the Company have taken out for its assets.
+Losses not covered by these insurances could result in losses, which could negatively impact the Company’s financial condition and operating results.

 b.
 To its Shareholders, especially to controlling shareholders

-We have a direct controlling shareholder, with approximately 59% of the voting capital, whose interests may conflict with the interests of our investors.
+The Company has a direct controlling shareholder, with approximately 59% of the voting capital, whose interests may conflict with the interests of its investors.

-We have a direct shareholder holding an absolute majority of the voting capital.
-This controlling shareholder has the power to, among other things, elect a majority of our Board of Directors and establish the outcome of resolutions that require the shareholders’ approval, including related party transactions, corporate reorganizations, sale of asset, partnerships and payment of any future dividends, subject to the mandatory dividend payment requirements imposed by the Brazilian Corporation Law.
-Our controlling shareholder may have an interest in making acquisitions, selling assets, partnerships, seeking financing or similar transactions that may conflict with the interests of our other investors and lead to a material adverse effect on our activities, financial condition and operating results.
+The Company has a direct shareholder holding an absolute majority of the voting capital.
+This controlling shareholder has the power to, among other things, elect a majority of the Company’s Board of Directors and establish the outcome of resolutions that require the shareholders’ approval, including related party transactions, corporate reorganizations, sale of asset, partnerships and payment of any future dividends, subject to the mandatory dividend payment requirements imposed by the Brazilian Corporation Law.
+The Company’s controlling shareholder may have an interest in making acquisitions, selling assets, partnerships, seeking financing or similar transactions that may conflict with the interests of the Company’s other investors and lead to a material adverse effect on its activities, financial condition and operating results.

-Part of the properties we occupy is owned by a company belonging to our controlling shareholder.
-Thus, we are exposed to conflicts of interest, since the management of these properties may conflict with our interests, of our controlling shareholder and of our investors.
+Part of the properties occupied by the Company is owned by a company belonging to its controlling shareholder.
+Thus, the Company is exposed to conflicts of interest, since the management of such properties may conflict with the interests of the Company, of its controlling shareholder and of its investors.

-Some properties in which our units are located are owned by a company controlled by our controlling shareholder, so the interests of our controlling shareholder in the management of such properties may conflict with our interests, as well as with the interests of our investors.
-In addition, the historical expenses and costs of the use of these units by the Company may not represent future costs and expenses with the rents of such properties paid to our Controlling Shareholder.
+Some properties in which the Company’s units are located are owned by a company controlled by the Company’s controlling shareholder, so the interests of the Company’s controlling shareholder in the management of such properties may conflict with its interests, as well as with the interests of its investors.
+In addition, the historical expenses and costs of the use of these units by the Company may not represent future costs and expenses with the rents of such properties paid to the Company’s Controlling Shareholder.

-We depend on the distribution of the results of our subsidiaries and we may be adversely affected if our subsidiaries have their performance impaired.
+The Company depends on the distribution of the results of its subsidiaries and it may be adversely affected if its subsidiaries have their performance impaired.

-We are a parent company of several other companies that carry out specific activities.
-The ability to meet our financial obligations and pay dividends to our shareholders is related to the cash flow and profits of our subsidiaries.
-There is no guarantee that the cash flow and profits of our subsidiaries will be positive or that they will be sufficient to meet our financial obligations and pay dividends to our shareholders.
+The Company is a parent company of several other companies that carry out specific activities.
+The ability to meet the Company’s financial obligations and pay dividends to its shareholders is related to the cash flow and profits of its subsidiaries.
+There is no guarantee that the cash flow and profits of the Company’s subsidiaries will be positive or that they will be sufficient to meet its financial obligations and pay dividends to Ser Educacional’s shareholders.

 e.
 Risks Related to its Suppliers

-We and our subsidiaries may be the main or several liability of labor debts of service providers.
+The Company and its subsidiaries may be the main or several liability of labor debts of service providers.

-If the third-party companies that provide services to us and our subsidiaries do not meet the requirements of labor legislation, we and our subsidiaries may be held jointly or severally liable for the labor debts of these companies, and may, therefore, be fined and/or required to carry out the payment of fines imposed by the competent authorities.
-In the hypothesis of we are held responsible for all these demands, our activities may be adversely affected.
+If the third-party companies that provide services to Ser Educacional and its subsidiaries do not meet the requirements of labor legislation, the Company and its subsidiaries may be held jointly or severally liable for the labor debts of these companies, and may, therefore, be fined and/or required to carry out the payment of fines imposed by the competent authorities.
+In the hypothesis of being held responsible for all these demands, Ser Educacional’s activities may be adversely affected.

 f.
 Risks Related to its Customers

-We may not be able to readjust the tuition fees charged to pass through the increases in our costs.
+The Company may not be able to readjust the monthly tuition fees charged to pass through the increases in its costs.

 Both personnel costs and rents and energy are normally adjusted by indexes that reflect inflationary fluctuations.
 If we are unable to pass on our cost increases to students through the increase in tuition fees, our operating results may be adversely affected.

-If we are unable to attract and retain students, or if we are unable to do that without reducing tuition fees, our revenues may be reduced and we may be harmed.
+If the Company is unable to attract and retain students, or if it is unable to do that without reducing monthly tuition fees, its revenues may be reduced and it may be harmed.

-The success of our business essentially depends on the number of students enrolled in our courses and the tuition fees that are paid.
-Our ability to attract and retain students depends mainly on the tuition fees we charge, the convenience of location, the infrastructure of our units and the quality of our courses perceived by our current and potential students.
-Such ability may be affected by a number of factors, such as our ability to: (i) respond to increasing competitive pressures; (ii) develop our education systems to respond to changing market trends and the demands of schools and students; (iii) develop new courses and improve existing ones in order to respond to changing market trends and student demands; (iv) adequately prepare our students to pursue careers in their respective professional occupations; (v) successfully implement our expansion strategy; (vi) manage our growth and, at the same time, maintain our teaching quality; and (vii) efficiently deliver our courses to a broader base of potential students.
-If we are unable to continue to attract students to enroll in our courses and if we are unable to retain our current students without significantly reducing tuition fees, our revenues and business could decline and we could be harmed.
+The success of the Company’s business essentially depends on the number of students enrolled in its courses and the tuition fees that are paid.
+The Company’s ability to attract and retain students depends mainly on the tuition fees it charge, the convenience of location, the infrastructure of the Company’s units and the quality of its courses perceived by its current and potential students.
+Such ability may be affected by a number of factors, such as the Company’s ability to: (i) respond to increasing competitive pressures; (ii) develop its education systems to respond to changing market trends and the demands of schools and students; (iii) develop new courses and improve existing ones in order to respond to changing market trends and student demands; (iv) adequately prepare its students to pursue careers in their respective professional occupations; (v) successfully implement its expansion strategy; (vi) manage the Company’s growth and, at the same time, maintain its teaching quality; and (vii) efficiently deliver the Company’s courses to a broader base of potential students.
+If the Company is unable to continue to attract students to enroll in its courses and if the Company is unable to retain its current students without significantly reducing tuition fees, the Company’s revenues and business could decline and the Company could be harmed.

 As part of the strategy of offering increasingly complete services in a continuing education ecosystem model, as of 2022, the Company began to offer discounts on receivables to producers of open courses through the free course platform GoKursos and fintech B.Uni.
-If we are not able to adequately analyze the discounted receivables, as well as the employees’ credit profile, we may incur losses that may reduce our financial results.
+If we are not able to adequately analyze the discounted receivables, as well as the employees’ credit profile, the Company may incur losses that may reduce its financial results.

 g.
 Risks Related to the sectors of the economy in which the Issuer operates